Americas Regional Seat

 International Member Organisation Seat 1

 ARTICLE 19, the Global Campaign for Free Expression and Information is a registered UK charity founded in 1987 with offices in Bangladesh, Brazil, Kenya, Mexico, Myanmar, Senegal, Tunisia and the USA.
-ARTICLE 19’s mission is “to promote, protect, develop and fulfill freedom of expression and the free flow of information and ideas in order to strengthen global social justice and empower people to make autonomous choices.
+ARTICLE 19’s mission is “to promote, protect, develop and fulfil freedom of expression and the free flow of information and ideas in order to strengthen global social justice and empower people to make autonomous choices.
 Its vision is of a world where ALL people can speak freely, actively participate in public life and enjoy media freedom without fear, censorship or persecution.

 ARTICLE 19 believes that freedom of expression, freedom of the press and access to information is a fundamental human right, central to individual freedoms and human rights.
 We also believe that freedom of expression is an empowerment or cornerstone right, in that it enables other rights to be protected and exercised.
-It allows people to demand the right to health, to a clean environment and to effective implementation of poverty reduction strategies.
+It allows people to demand the right to health, to a clean environment and to an effective implementation of poverty reduction strategies.
 It not only increases the knowledge base and participation within a society but can also secure external checks on state accountability, and thus prevent corruption that thrives on secrecy and closed environments.

 David Banisar is Senior Legal Counsel for Article 19, Global Campaign for Free Expression in London.
 He leads the organisation’s efforts on transparency and access to information, focusing on the fields of development and environment.
 He has worked in the field of information policy for over 20 years and is the author of books, studies, and articles on freedom of information, freedom of expression, media policy, whistleblowing, communications security, and privacy.
 He has also served as an advisor and consultant to numerous organizations including the Council of Europe, World Bank, Organisation for Security and Co-operation in Europe, the UN Development Programme and the Open Society Institute.